mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Krusty**
-**Description**: _"You are a bit shorter and much wider than a human.
+_"You are a bit shorter and much wider than a human.
 Your arms are 35% shorter than a human."_

 - Scale "height" changed to 0.8 (1.6 blocks height)
 - Scale "model width" changed to 1.1 (2.2 blocks wide)